New York City eyes June 8 for first phase of reopening

 “It’s like you’re having a baby.
 You get to the due date, you want to have that baby,” she said.
 “Any day after is frustrating.”

+As New York tries to get its economy going again, Cuomo has divided the state into 10 regions that can start to reopen businesses in phases.

+All of the state except for New York City is now at a phase that allows manufacturers to bring employees back to work and lets retailers operate with only curbside pickup.

 The governor’s executive orders leave it up to his administration to decide when a region has met the state’s standards for lifting restrictions.
-The minimum amount of time between phases is two weeks.
+The rules guiding exactly when counties can move from one reopening phase to another have been less clear, though the state set the minimum amount of time between phases at two weeks, saying that gap was needed to let officials monitor infection rates.

+Last week, Cuomo announced the hiring of two experts to analyze the data and consult on reopening decisions.

 Thompson reported from Buffalo.
 Associated Press writer Karen Matthews in New York City contributed.